 Shot in the airy heights

-Since 1968, the Piz Gloria revolving restaurant has been perched high atop this famous Bernese mountain at almost 3,000 metres above sea level.
+Since 1968, the Piz Gloria 360°-restaurant has been perched high atop this famous Bernese mountain at almost 3,000 metres above sea level.
 This round building with its glass facade is set at the edge of an elongated ridge just as the terrain takes an abrupt plunge into the depths.
-It revolves on its own axis every 48 minutes using solar energy.
+It revolves on its own axis every 48 minutes.
 This alone would be sufficient to ensure that this creation by Bern architect Konrad Wolf would be renowned far and wide.
 However, its fame is further cemented by the presence of the thousands of visitors from all around the world who come here for another reason: In 1969, it was here that the sensational James Bond movie On her Majesty’s Secret Service was made, which even now is still vividly remembered by the locals in and around Mürren.

 Memories of a hectic period